amoe/acceleratedcpp/notes.md

     useful values (r == rows).
 The loop body's job is then to manipulate the relevant variables so as to arrange for the condition to be false eventually, while maintaining the truth of the invariant.

+They note that std::string::size_type is an unsigned integer type.

+The relational operators have lower precedence than the arithmetic operators.